 While it can be tempting to try and treat dog heat rash at home, stretching the period of time between the initial development of the rash and its treatment could result in greater harm.
 Your dog will want to scratch or lick the irritated skin, which can lead to infections and further discomfort.
 That’s why we highly recommend bringing your dog in for a veterinary exam right away.

-However, if you’re unable to get to the vet immediately, there are things you can do at home to help prevent your dog’s rash from getting worse.
-First, keep your dog out of the sun—a cool, dry, indoor environment is best.
-Go for walks early in the morning in the late evening, to prevent further sun exposure.
+However, if you’re unable to get to the vet immediately, there are things you can do at home to help prevent your dog’s rash from getting worse in the meantime.
+First, it’s crucial that you keep your dog out of the sun—a cool, dry, indoor environment is best.
+Go for walks early in the morning in the late evening to prevent further sun exposure.
 To help ease redness and irritation, you can place a cold, damp cloth over the affected area.

 A dog’s normal body temperature ranges between 100 and 103 degrees Fahrenheit, which means that heat can affect them much faster than it affects us.
 Also, because dogs cannot sweat, their thick fur coats make hot temperatures even less bearable.
 The best way to avoid heat-related illnesses—especially in extremely hot or humid climates—is to limit the amount of time your dog spends outdoors in direct sunlight.

 Avoid long walks or hikes during the hottest hours of the day.
-Always keep an eye on your dog and be alert to signs of heat exhaustion like panting and fatigue, and make sure they have plenty of fresh drinking water to help regulate their body temperature.
+Always keep an eye on your dog and be alert to signs of heat exhaustion like panting and fatigue.
+It’s also important that you make sure your dog has plenty of fresh drinking water to help regulate their body temperature.
 If you notice any symptoms of exhaustion, bring your dog into a cool, dry environment and offer them room-temperature water to drink.

 Your Local Vet in Gilbert, Arizona